-What is the role of Providers?
+What is the role of the Provider?

-Brevard Family Partnership provides an array of services designed to assist families in regaining optimal functionality and to alleviate family crises that may lead to placement disruption or out-of-home placement of children.
-These services are a resource for families that want to prevent the removal of their children or to support the smooth transition back to their family, after reunification.
-The services, within the System of Care, are family-focused, responsive to the unique needs of each family, and are delivered as close to the family's home and community as possible.
+Brevard C.A.R.E.S. provides an array of services designed to assist families in regaining optimal functioning and to alleviate family crises that may lead to placement disruption or out-of-home placement of children.
+These services are a resource for families that want to prevent the removal of their children.
+The services within the system of care are family-focused and responsive to the unique needs of families, and delivered as close to home and community as possible.

 Once a referral has been sent to a provider, the provider has two business days to call you to set up your first appointment with them.
 Providers will meet with you or your family member at your convenience.
-They will submit a weekly progress report to Brevard Family Partnership that lists actions taken to assist you or your family in meeting your goals.
-Providers may ask you to sign a document each time they work with you or your family to verify they met with you.
+They will submit to Brevard C.A.R.E.S. a weekly progress report that lists actions taken to assist you or your family in meeting your goals.
+Providers may ask you to sign something each time they work with you or your family to verify they met with you.
 Except for an evaluation or assessment, all providers will work with you each time they meet with you to increase your support system and connect you with community resources.
-This is critical so that when you exit the child welfare system you will have resources to support you in the future; we call this long-term sustainability.
-If this does not occur, please let your CM or Care Coordinator know immediately.
+This is critical so that when you graduate from the C.A.R.E.S. program you will have the skills and resources to support you in the future; we call this "long-term sustainability."
+If this does not occur, immediately let your Care Coordinator know.

-What is the Role of My Child?
+What is the role of my child?